jbh-91/Simple-Calculator/readme.md

 # Project: Calculator with GUI

-This is a simple calculator with a GUI
+This is a simple calculator with a GUI using [PySimpleGui](https://www.pysimplegui.org/en/latest/)
 > **Goal:** GUI, calculations and call functions in order

 ## Task

-Create a Calculator
+Create a Calculator WITHOUT using eval() on the input

 ### Input